Licensed & Certified

 Appraisal Clause Is Invoked

-Either the policyholder or the insurer formally invokes the appraisal clause in the insurance policy when there is a disagreement over the amount of loss.
+Either the policyholder or the insurer formally invokes the appraisal clause when there is a disagreement over the amount of loss.

 2